liatrio/autogov-workflows/README.md

 - `attest-metadata-attestation-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
 - `attest-sbom-attestation-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
 - `attest-dependency-scan-attestation-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.
+- `attest-source-review-attestation-artifact-id` (string): The artifact-id of the source-review (PR-approval) attestation artifact.
 - `image-digest` (string): The image digest of the image that was built.
 - `vsa-artifact-id` (string): The artifact ID of the uploaded VSA.